xdfy/draft-defoy-moq-relay-network-handling/rev-02/draft-defoy-moq-relay-network-handling-02.md

 ### XR Metadata in MOQT Datagrams

-When using MOQ in datagram mode, the object XR header includes the following fields.
+When sending MOQ objects in datagrams, the object XR header includes the following fields.

 - When 3gpp-xr bit 0 or 1 is set, the following fields are present in every object.
    - E (1)